Print Email

 Environmentally-Friendly Landscaping

-Traditional landscaping and current landscape maintenance practices, while frequently meeting human needs and aesthetics, often have harmful impacts.
+Traditional landscaping and current landscape maintenance practices, while frequently meeting human needs and aesthetics, sometimes have unintended harmful impacts.

 Negative Effects of Traditional Landscaping

-The clearing of native woodlands and other natural habitats for urban/suburban growth and subsequent planting of grounds with vast lawns and manicured arrangements of exotic ornamental plants place a heavy toll on environmental and human health.
-This type of a landscape requires extensive use of mechanical equipment, unnecessary consumption of our limited natural resources (water and fossil fuels), frequent application of fertilizers and pesticides, and the generation of significant quantities of solid waste.
-As a result, our surface and ground waters are being polluted; destructive flooding is more commonplace; our neighborhood's tranquility and air quality are compromised by noisy, polluting landscape equipment; and our landfills are being consumed by yard waste.
+This type of a landscape requires extensive use of mechanical equipment and consumption of natural resources (water and fossil fuels), frequent application of fertilizers and pesticides, and the generation of significant quantities of solid waste.
+As a result, surface and ground waters are being polluted; destructive flooding is more commonplace; a neighborhood's tranquility and air quality can be compromised by noisy, polluting landscape equipment; and our landfills are being consumed by yard waste.
 Furthermore, the bio-diversity of our ecosystems is suffering from the introduction of invasive exotic landscape plants.

 Natural or Native Landscaping